GraemeFulton/job-search/wp-content/plugins/bp-profile-search/readme.txt

 Tags: buddypress, member, members, user, users, friend, friends, profile, profiles, search, filter Requires at least: BP 1.8
 Tested up to: BP 1.9.2
-Stable tag: 3.5.6
+Stable tag: 3.6

-Adds a configurable search form to your BuddyPress site, so visitors can find site members searching their extended profiles.
+Lets visitors search your BuddyPress Members Directory and their Friends list.

 == Description ==

-BP Profile Search adds a configurable search form to your BuddyPress site, so visitors can find site members searching their extended profiles.
+BP Profile Search adds a configurable search form to your BuddyPress site, to let visitors search your Members Directory and their Friends list.

-You can insert the search form in the Members Directory page, in a sidebar or widget area, or in any post or page.
+You can insert the search form in your Members Directory page, in a sidebar or widget area, or in any post or page.

-In all three cases when visitors click the 'Search' button, they are redirected to your Members Directory page showing their search results.
-The 'All Members' tab shows all the results, while the 'My Friends' tabs shows the results found among your visitor's friends.
+When visitors click the *Search* button, they are redirected to your Members Directory page showing their search results.
+The *All Members* tab shows all the results, while the *My Friends* tab shows the results found among your visitor's friends.

 = Translations =

 * Italian (it_IT)
-* Russian (ru_RU), by [Ivan](http://olymproject.org/)
+* Russian (ru_RU), by [Ivan Dyakov](http://olymproject.org/)
 * Serbo-Croatian (sr_RS), by [Borisa Djuraskovic, WebHostingHub](http://www.webhostinghub.com/)
 * Spanish (es_ES), by [Andrew Kurtis, WebHostingHub](http://www.webhostinghub.com/)

 == Installation ==

-After the standard manual or automatic plugin installation procedure, you'll be able to access the plugin settings page *Users -> Profile Search*.
+After the standard plugin installation procedure, you'll be able to access the plugin settings page *Users -> Profile Search*, where you can build and customize your search form.

+= Form Fields =

+In this section you can:

+* Add and remove form fields
+* Enter the field label and description, or leave them empty to use the default
+* Enable the *Value Range Search* for numeric fields, or the *Age Range Search* for date fields
+* Change the order of the fields

-= Configuration =
+= Add to Directory =

-In the plugin settings page you have the following options:
+With this option you can insert your search form in your Members Directory page.
+If you enable *Add to Directory*, you can also:

-* Specify the HTML text for the form header and welcome message.
+* Enter the HTML text for the optional form header

-* Enable the toggle form feature.
+* Enable the *Toggle Form* option

-* Select the profile fields to include in the search form (currently the *datebox* profile fields are not supported);

-* If your extended profiles include a numeric field, enable the Value Range search, so your visitors can specify the minimum and maximum value for their search.

-* If your extended profiles include a birth date field, enable the Age Range search, so your visitors can specify the minimum and maximum age for their search.

-* Insert the search form in the Members Directory page.
+* Enter the text for the *Toggle Form* button

+= Text Search Mode =

+With this option you can select your text search mode, between:

-* Select the search mode for text fields, between *partial match*, where a search for *John* matches field values of *John*, *Johnson*, *Long John Silver*, and so on, and *exact match*, where a search for *John* matches the field value *John* only.
+* *Partial Match*: a search for *John* finds *John*, *Johnson*, *Long John Silver*, and so on

-In both search modes the wildcard characters *% (percent sign)*, matching zero or more characters, and *_ (underscore)*, matching exactly one character, are available to your visitors to better specify their search.
+* *Exact Match*: a search for *John* finds *John* only

+In both modes, two wildcard characters are available:

+* *% (percent sign)*: matches any text, or no text at all
+* *_ (underscore)*: matches any single character

-= Displaying the search form =
+= Display your search form =

-There are three different ways to integrate your BP Profile Search form in your BuddyPress site.
-You can insert the form:
+After you build your search form, you can display it:

-* In your Members Directory page, using the above mentioned option
+* In your Members Directory page, selecting the option *Add to Directory*

-* In a sidebar or widget area, using the ***BP Profile Search*** widget
+* In a sidebar or widget area, using the widget *Profile Search*
 * In a post or page, using the shortcode **[bp_profile_search_form]**
+* Anywhere in your theme, using the PHP code<br>
+**&lt;?php do_action ('bp_profile_search_form'); ?&gt;**

 == Changelog ==

+= 3.6 =
+* Redesigned settings page, added Help section
+* Added customization of field label and description
+* Added *Value Range Search* for multiple numeric fields
+* Added *Age Range Search* for multiple date fields
+* Added reordering of form fields
+* Updated Italian translation
+* Updated Russian translation
 = 3.5.6 =
 * Replaced deprecated $wpdb->escape() with esc_sql()
-* Added 'Clear' link to reset the search filters
+* Added *Clear* link to reset the search filters
 = 3.5.5 =
 * Fixed the CSS for widget forms and shortcode generated forms = 3.5.4 =